 I started as a developer and systems administrator and got to be a Project Manager after my predecessor decided to leave due to health reasons (or so we think).
 I did a lot of interaction with clients and managed all the projects for WSI.

 For about 15 years now, I've been using Open Source Unix variants.
 Lots of distro hopping and BSD testing, so I've picked up some skills in sysadmining.

 This website is currently running in a hosted Google Cloud Storage instance and taking advantage of Cloudflare technologies to ensure uninterrupted service (I grew tired of hosting providers spotty service so I'm giving the Cloud a shot).

-I keep track of the books I consume, you can check out the latest books I'm into (I ocassionally get a request for comments on my reading list or book recommendations).
+I keep track of the books I consume, you can check out the latest books I'm reading (Sometimes I get a request for comments on my reading list or book recommendations).